Adblue failure, what next?

 AdBlue Fault – What's Next?
 Error Codes, Causes, and Effective Diagnostics

-Exhaust gas aftertreatment systems in modern diesel engines, such as AdBlue / SCR (Selective Catalytic Reduction) , are necessary to meet Euro 6 / Euro 7 standards.
-From the driver's point of view (especially Citroen, Peugeot, Audi, Volkswagen, Opel, Renault owners), however, they are:
+Exhaust gas treatment systems in modern diesels, such as AdBlue / SCR (Selective Catalytic Reduction), are essential for meeting Euro 6 / Euro 7 standards.
+However, from the driver's perspective (especially owners of Citroen, Peugeot, Audi, Volkswagen, Opel, Renault), they are:

-Therefore, when receiving messages such as "AdBlue system fault" , " exhaust gas aftertreatment system failure " or counting down the kilometers to the start inhibit, it is crucial to understand the structure of the system, typical error codes and diagnostic methods .
+Therefore, when faced with messages such as "AdBlue system fault", "exhaust gas treatment system failure", or a countdown of kilometers to engine lockout, it is crucial to understand the system's structure, common error codes, and diagnostic methods.

-The following groups of diagnostic trouble codes (DTCs) most commonly appear with AdBlue (SCR) systems.
-These are the codes that users most often enter into Google along with the phrase "AdBlue error what does it mean?"
+The following groups of diagnostic trouble codes (DTCs) are most commonly encountered with AdBlue (SCR) systems.
+These are the codes users most frequently type into Google along with the phrase "AdBlue error what does it mean".

 1. Errors related to NOx sensors